 Now that the grades have been given and the comments made, it is time to send the report card home.
 This is an important update on a child’s educational progress that needs to be seen and understood by his or her parents.
 Almost all schools require that the child bring the report card back to school with a parent’s signature to ensure that it was seen.

 An automated voice broadcast or mass text message is a perfect way to do this.
 DialMyCalls can take it a step further and have the contacts arranged by class.
-Each teacher can send their own message to their class parents, letting them know about the report cards and inviting the parent to contact them if they have any questions.
+Each teacher can send their own school notifications to their students’ parents and guardians, letting them know that report cards will be coming soon and inviting the parents to contact them if they have any questions.